 - Nothing good comes out of operating out of spite.

 - We should be empowered to have hard conversations.

 - You can change your ideas when presented with new information.

 - Everyone deserves access to education, high-quality news, information, and the ability to advocate for their needs.

 - An informed public is essential to a healthy democracy.

 - Everything is political — even the privilege of ignoring day-to-day politics.

 - Black lives matter, Trans lives matter, systemic racism exists, abortion is healthcare, women's rights are human rights, no human being is illegal, and science is real.

 - Climate change is real — and we need to enact policies and hold corporations accountable.

-- In the power of a free press and quality journalism; both of which are under attack.
+- The power of a free press and quality journalism.
+Both of which are under attack.